WelSimLLC/welsim.github.io/collections/_posts/2019-09-25-a-free-material-editing-tool-mateditor.md

 author: "[SimLet](https://twitter.com/getwelsim)"
 ---

-In engineering practices, we often deal with various materials.
-It is always important for engineers to accurately and quickly define materials and material properties.
-For example, as in the common finite element analysis, defining materials is one of the first steps.
-Due to the wide variety of materials, the material properties are also complex.
-However, there was no independent, easy-to-use material editing software.
-To resolve this situation, WELSIM releases a free material editing tool that can be used independently.
-This tool can help users quickly generate material data for engineering analysis.
+In engineering practices, various materials are often dealt with.
+So, it's always essential for engineers to accurately and quickly define materials and material properties.
+For example, in common finite element analysis (FEA), defining materials is one of the first steps.
+And, material properties can be very complex, due to the variety of materials.
+Materials and material properties plays a major role in FEA, yet there was not an independent, easy-to-use material editing software to use.
+To offer a solution, WELSIM released a free material editing tool MatEditor that can be used independently.
+This tool can help users efficiently generate material data for engineering analysis.

 <p align="center">
   <img src="https://miro.medium.com/max/1210/1*IFTjvHuEF2o6zH3gjnrcfg.png"/>